leeyonghe/leeyonghe/README.md

 # 👋 Hi~~!
 I'm David Lee.

+##### With over 18 years working in Korea IT fields, from bank billing solution to mobile application development, I have a big passion for creating quality software using state-of-the-art technologies.
+I embrace good methodologies and code simplicity for robustness results.
+Self-development and curiosity for new things always put me on the competitive edge.
+Striking for balancing between communication and technical skills, I always work effectively in varieties of a working environment.
+I am a full-stack developer.

 | Category | Skills |
 | :---: | --- |
 | Cloud  | ![AWS](https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white)   |